2.3 Structural protection

 It is essential that during a fire the elements of structure should continue to function.
 They should remain capable of supporting and retaining the fire protection to floors, escape routes and fire access routes, until all occupants have escaped, or assisted to escape or been rescued by the fire and rescue service.
 In practice, the fire and rescue service could remain in the building long after it has been evacuated.
 For this reason, an additional level of protection is built into the guidance for non domestic buildings that varies depending on the height of the topmost storey of the building.

 However the following element of structure need not be provided with any fire resistance for structural protection:

 an elements of structure in a single-storey building which does not form part of, or provide support to, a separating wall, compartment wall, a sub-compartment wall in a residential care building or hospital, a wall or screen used to protect routes of escape (see clause 2.0.6) or an external wall which attracts a fire resistance (as in the guidance to Standard 2.6)

 a floor consisting of removable panels situated directly above a floor which is an element of structure

 the lowest floor of a building.

-However, where an element of structure provides support to another element of structure (or a protected route of escape, see clause 2.0.6) which should be constructed from products that achieve European Classification A1 or A2, the supporting element of structure should also be constructed from products that achieve European Classification A1 or A2 (see annex 2.E).
+Where an element of structure provides support to another element of structure (or a protected route of escape, see clause 2.0.6) which should be constructed from non-combustible products, the supporting element of structure should also be non-combustible (see annex 2.E).

 Where an element of structure provides support to another element of structure (or provides support to a protected route of escape) which attracts a higher period of fire resistance, the supporting element of structure should have at least the same period of fire resistance.